reproducible-reporting/templates/DOCUMENTATION.md

 Without these competences, it is still possible to contribute to a publication that uses this template, but it will be difficult to take the lead.

 ### Required software and configuration

-It is assumed that you have installed and configured the following software, ideally using your operating system's software installation tool (app store, package manager, ..).
+It is assumed that you have installed and configured the following software, ideally using your operating system's software installation tool (app store, package manager, pip, ...).

 - Git: https://git-scm.com/
 - The cookiecutter: https://www.cookiecutter.io/
+  (Only needed to initialize a new publication.)
 - Inkscape >= 1.2: https://inkscape.org/ ([It must be executable as `inkscape` on the command-line](https://stackoverflow.com/a/22085247/494584).)
 - TexLive 2021: https://tug.org/texlive/
 - latexmk: https://personal.psu.edu/~jcc8/software/latexmk/
   (The `setup-env-*.sh` scripts will install the latest version from CTAN.
-  When using `setup-env-pip.sh` you must have Perl5 installed.)
+  When using `setup-env-pip.sh` you must have Perl5 installed to run latexmk.)
 - A Text editor compatible with [editorconfig](https://editorconfig.org/)

 A new dedicated
 [pip](https://pip.pypa.io/en/stable/) or [micromamba](https://mamba.readthedocs.io/)
 software environment is created for each manuscript.
-It is up to each co-author which of the two they prefer.
+It is up to each co-author which of the two they prefer:

+1. A virtual env with **pip** can quickly install the dependencies with low time, bandwidth and storage overhead.
+   You must have a Python version available, which is usually fine.
+2. A micromamba env (fastest and lightest way of using conda) is a bit more powerful than pip.
+   In principle, you can use it on a system without (a decent version of) Python.
+   It can also install non_python dependencies.
+   The main disadvantage is the time to setup, consumed bandwidth during install and disk usage.
+   Also, the cookiecutter requires Python >= 3.6 to work, so you will need python when initializing a new publication from the template.

-The goal is to isolate this software environment as much as possible from your operating system.
+The goal is to isolate this software environment from your operating system as much as possible.
-However, perfect isolation is not possible yet at this stage.
+However, perfect isolation is not possible yet at this time.
-Some points of attention:
+A few points to keep in mind:

-- An always-active pip environment (activated in your shell profile) may not work well when pip is used for the publication.
+- Another always-on pip environment (activated in your shell profile) may not work well when pip is used for the publication.

-- Similarly, an always-active conda environment (activated in your shell profile) may not work well when micromamba is used for the publication.
+- Similarly, another always-on conda environment (activated in your shell profile) may not work well when micromamba is used for the publication.

 - Using pip for the publication, on top of your default conda can work well.